jan-martens0124/MeshCore/README.md

 For more examples we refer to the repositories listed in the section below.

 ## Publicly available repositories that make use of this library:
-* [strip-milp-3d](https://github.com/JonasTollenaere/strip-milp-3d): Generator for MILP models of 3D irregular strip packing problems with convex items
+* [strip-milp-3d](https://github.com/JonasTollenaere/strip-milp-3d): Constructing MILP models of 3D irregular strip packing problems with convex items
+* [svmp-heuristic](https://github.com/JonasTollenaere/svmp-heuristic): Local search heuristics for single volume maximisation problems
+* [svmp-quaternion-qcp](https://github.com/JonasTollenaere/svmp-quaternion-qcp): Quadratically constrained formulations for the single volume maximisation problem
 ## Acknowledgements
-Development of this project began under [CODeS](https://numa.cs.kuleuven.be/research/combinatorial-optimization) part of NUMA, the Numerical Analysis and Applied Mathematics research unit of KU Leuven.
+Development of this project began under [CODeS](https://numa.cs.kuleuven.be/research/combinatorial-optimization), part of NUMA, the Numerical Analysis and Applied Mathematics research unit of KU Leuven.